StarIitNova/xcd/README.md

 2. Run make (alternatively compile main.cpp any way you want, just make sure the output is named "xcd-a")
 3. Add to your environment variables/path

+NOTE: The shell command to use this on linux is not setup and xcd is also not tested on any linux distro, use at your own risk (and sanity)

 ### xcd setup

 xcd has setup too! you need a config file to use xcd.
 To do this, create a directory `xcd` in the same folder as the executable.
 Inside this folder, create a file `xcd_conf.cf`.
 That's it for setup!